-Woo hoo!
-It’s Gaudete Sunday!
-We’re more than halfway there to Christmas!
+On this Third Sunday of Advent, Dec.
+16, we rejoice!
+We’re more than halfway to Christmas!
+We call today Gaudete Sunday.
 The word gaudete means “rejoice,” and today’s readings are all about that.

 by Jen Schlameuss-Perry